chef/automate/components/automate-chef-io/content/docs/iam-v2-guide.md

 right side of the column, and click `Delete Project`.

 When a project is deleted, it is removed from any resource assigned to the project.
-For ingested resources, it could take several hours for the project to be removed from every resource.
-If the project delete was the only project assigned to a resource, they become unassigned.
+For ingested resources, it could take several hours for every resource to be removed from the project.
+If the resource was only in the deleted project then that resource will become unassigned.

 #### Project Policies